GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 - **Projectiles/Bombs/Items** that are thrown by players.
 Each player will own the objects they create, and send their position to the server, which will synchronize it to other players.
 - Objects that can be **interacted with** by players (doors, buttons, flags, bonuses, etc...).
 Typically, the server will own these objects at the beginning.
 When a player interacts with them, an action is used so that the player owns the object.

-### What is synchronized across the network?
+??? note "What is synchronized across the network?"

     When an object has the behavior and is owned by a player or the server, it is "synchronized" (we also say "replicated") with other players.
 This includes the whole state of the object instance:

     - The position of the object, its angle, its scale, its opacity,
     - The current forces and movements applied to the object, allowing to synchronize moving platforms, rotating objects, etc,
     - The variables of the object, allowing to synchronize the health of an enemy, the score of a player, the state of a door, etc,
     - The animations of the object (for sprites or 3D models), allowing to synchronize the animation of a character, the state of a button, etc,
     - The effects applied to the object,
     - The timers of the object, allowing to synchronize the cooldown of a spell, the time left before a bomb explodes, etc,
     - The behaviors of the object.
 For instance, if the object has the behavior "Platformer character", the movement of the character will be synchronized, as well as the state of the character (jumping, falling, etc.).
 Same if you use physics behaviors or other behaviors impacting the object.

 When an object is destroyed, the behavior will also ensure it's deleted on other player games.